azimgivron/genedatafactory/README.md

 * **Feature matrices (HPO, GO, SwissProt, Reactome, Mondo, GENE_RIF Embeddings, MedGen Embeddings)** → Represent diseases or genes in a **vectorized format** suitable for machine learning and graph-based models.
-  Each column corresponds to a controlled vocabulary term or ontology concept.
+  Each column corresponds to a controlled vocabulary term, embdedding dimension or ontology concept.

 * **Graphs (STRING, ClinVar)**
   → Represent **relational structures** between genes and diseases, forming the backbone for graph-based learning tasks in gene prioritization.